 Search@UW gives you a dropdown menu with the following choices:

 Everything - The default ‘everything’ provides a single search to all categories below.
 It will return the widest range of resources available through UWM and resources held at all other UW campuses.
 Once you see the results from any search, you can refine them using the array of facets in the left sidebar.
 The 'available in the library' facet basically replicates the "Books & Media (UWM)" search below.

 Articles - It’s called ‘Articles’, but it is actually much broader in scope.
 This searches a mega-index of hundreds of millions of academic articles from a wide range of scholarly publishers.
 There are also many image collections, maps, reference entries, repositories, audio-visual content, and hundreds of thousands of full text out-of-copyright books from the Hathi Trust collection.
 As in ‘Everything’, you will also have a range of facets to further refine your results.

-Over 1,900 institutions worldwide use this system.
+Thousands of institutions worldwide use this system.
 For additional background, see this Library Journal article about this latest generation of library search engines and this AL Live broadcast about discovery services.